-The job interview is one of the most important, and nerve wracking, components of the job search process, and it needs preparation beforehand.
-You know all of the interview prep basics -- from developing questions to ask your interviewer to bringing multiple copies of your resume.
+The job interview is one of the most important, and nerve-wracking, components of the job search process, and it needs preparation beforehand.
+You know all of the interview prep basics -- from developing questions to ask your interviewer, to bringing multiple copies of your resume.
 But are you forgetting basics that are invaluable to your interview prep?

 Being Late for an Interview

 It is the day of your interview and you have the directions ready to go, but your car breaks down or your bus is late.
 What do you do?
-Although arriving late to an interview may not always be your fault, it can still make a bad impression.
+Although arriving late for an interview may not always be your fault, it can still make a bad impression.
 If you’re stuck in traffic, your train is delayed, or there’s the slightest chance that you won’t make it on time, always call ahead, your interviewer will appreciate not being left in the dark.

-Remember, a good rule of thumb is to arrive 10-15 minutes early to an interview to have time to relax and compose yourself before hand.
+Remember, a good rule of thumb is to arrive 10-15 minutes early to an interview to have time to relax and compose yourself beforehand.
 But most importantly give yourself enough time for your commute, you never know what bumps in the road you may face!

 We all know the old saying “dress to impress,” but are you dressing too impressive for the position you’re interviewing for?
-It is important to research the company’s dress code policy, whether it be through web forums, your LinkedIn connections or asking your recruiter, if you’re working with one.
+It is important to research the company’s dress code policy, whether it be through web forums, your LinkedIn connections or asking your recruiter if you’re working with one.
 Dress codes vary immensely from company to company, even within the same sector, doing as much research as possible will help prove that you’re a good cultural fit.

 Not Researching the Company/Position